krzowski/rails-personalizer/README.md

 ----
 ## about the project
-Personalizer is a Rails application inspired by a [design conspect by Husam Elfaki from dribbble](https://dribbble.com/shots/2457364-Shot-098-Calories-Calculator).
+Personalizer is a Rails application inspired by a [design concept by Husam Elfaki from dribbble](https://dribbble.com/shots/2457364-Shot-098-Calories-Calculator).
 It allows users to track their daily calories consumption from food and burned calories from exercises.

 ----
 Personalizer was developed with: